 - Duties are reduced by 2.7 percent each year.

 - Beef variety meat: duties of 18 percent to zero by 2026, over 15 years.

 - Beef Tariff Schedule

-Duties on U.S. pork (22.5 percent on chilled pork and 25 percent on frozen pork) will be phased:
+Duties on U.S. pork (22.5 percent on chilled pork and 25 percent on frozen pork) have been phased out: